 Signs

-The disease manifests as clusters of small, fluid-filled blisters that burst, leaving behind crusty, scaly patches.
-These lesions are often found on the head, ears, and limbs but can spread to other parts of the body.
+The disease manifests as clusters of small, fluid-filled blisters that burst, leaving crusty, scaly patches behind.
+These lesions are often found on the head, ears, and limbs but can spread to other body parts.

 Affected horses may appear uncomfortable or itchy.